johnbcarpenter/USC_IML288/CLASS/WEEK10.md

 - working session

 ## Homework 08 // Due 2019.11.04
-**Create a class that has graphics that animate through time, and create several instances of your class (aka objects) to generate a scene**
+**Create a class that has interesting graphics (optionally that animate through time), and create several instances of your class (aka objects) to generate a scene (via a grid pattern, radial pattern, and/or composition)**

 _Size: 1280x720 pixels or 720x720 pixels_